a4m4/Rest-API-Basics/README.md

 To create new Nodejs backend logics, we have to first install dependencies which are :
    1- npm install --save express
-   2- npm install --save nodemon
+   2- npm install --save nodemon       //to add restart of server facility 3- npm install --save body-parser   // to add routes

 Then open package json file and make heading of start in scripts tag of "start : "nodemon app.js"   //any file name from where you wanna start server

+For form data, we will use body-parser as : app.use(bodyParser.urlEncoded());
+For json data, we will use body-parser as : app.use(bodyParser.json());